open-feature/go-sdk-contrib/tools/tck/README.md

 quietly running the canonical suite alone, that being how mis-wired extensions otherwise go unnoticed.

-**Both fields are optional, and a `Config` without them runs exactly what it ran before they existed.**
+**Both are optional, and a configuration without them runs exactly what it ran before they existed.**

 Where Java and Python discover extensions by convention — a classpath scan, a `conftest.py` beside